 Divorcing couples are adopting American-style custody arrangements under which children stay in the family home and parents move in and out on different days to look after them.

-Research suggests that one in ten couples has an arrangement, with many more saying they wish they had known about it before they established two new homes.
-The set-up minimises the disruption for children who can stay in their own home, in familiar surroundings and with their belongings, knowing in advance which parent will be with them.
+Research suggests that one in ten couples has an arrangement like this, with many more expressing a wish they had known about it before going through the often challenging process of establishing two new households during divorce.
+The set-up, which minimizes the disruption for children, can allow them to stay in their own homes, surrounded by the familiar environment and their belongings, with the assurance of knowing in advance which parent will be with them.

-The research was conducted among 750 divorced couples for Co-operative Legal Services.
+Anyway, research for the same was conducted among 750 divorced couples for Co-operative Legal Services.
 Tracey Moloney, head of private family law, said that when couples separated and had shared residency of their children, the marital home was normally sold and parents each bought or rented a new property.

 “The children are expected to move between both properties depending on whether they are at mum’s or dad’s.
 What we’re starting to see is a new custody arrangement emerging where the parents do the moving,” she said.